 We’ve talked about the startup life cycle a lot on this blog, and with good reason.
 It’s important to know where your startup is in the life cycle, as this may have an impact on when (and if) you decide to move to a marketplace model.

 When you’re in the early stages of the startup life cycle, it’s essential to get to market as quickly as possible.
-This may mean launching a basic version of your site in order to get the edge over your competitors.
+This may mean launching a basic version of your site to get the edge over your competitors.

 By getting Amazon up and running as an eCommerce site first, the brand grew traction and could start nurturing a cohort of loyal customers.
 That meant that when Amazon was finally ready to accept vendors, other businesses jumped at the opportunity.

 Of course, if you are past the launch stage and are now growing, it is probably the best time to make a move to a marketplace model.
-Businesses like Walmart, Best Buy and Carrefour all added a marketplace to their offering when the time was right for them to do so.
+Businesses like Walmart, Best Buy, and Carrefour all added a marketplace to their offering when the time was right for them to do so.

 2. Consider your e-business model